vishnupriyavr/ai-threat-hunting-query-generation/README.md

     For Docker-based setup, refer to the [Docker (optional)](#docker-optional) section.

 ## Architecture Overview

-The system follows a Plan-Execute-Verify cycle using a Multi-Agent orchestrator (CrewAI Flows).
+The system employs a sophisticated Multi-Agent System (MAS) orchestrated by CrewAI Flows, following a rigorous Plan-Execute-Verify cycle.
+The core of this architecture is designed to translate high-level threat hunting hypotheses into actionable queries against security log datasets.
 For a more in-depth explanation of the architectural approach, refer to the [Approach Document](docs/APPROACH.md).

-**Hypothesis Input:** The agent reads from hypotheses.json.
+The system's components are primarily deployed using Docker and orchestrated via `docker-compose`, providing a reproducible development and execution environment.
+Key services include:

+*   **Streamlit Application (`streamlit-app`)**: Serves as the interactive user interface, allowing users to select hypotheses and visualize the agents' real-time activity and hunt results.
+*   **Evaluation Runner (`eval-runner`)**: An automated service that executes predefined threat hunts for evaluation and reporting.
+*   **Microservice Communication Protocol (MCP) Servers**:
+    *   **`data-mcp-server`**: Provides data profiling and query execution functionalities, interacting with data sources like DuckDB.
+    *   **`neo4j-mcp-server`**: Enables the Architect agent to interact with and dynamically update the Neo4j knowledge graph schema.
+*   **Neo4j Database (`neo4j`)**: The central knowledge graph storing security ontology and schema information.

+**Agentic Workflow Highlights:**

+*   **Hypothesis Input**: Threat hunting hypotheses are fed into the system (e.g., via the Streamlit app or evaluation runner).
-**Knowledge Graph (KG) Lookup:** Instead of guessing, the agent queries Neo4j to find the correct AWS eventName and field mapping (e.g., mapping "Failed Login" to ConsoleLogin + responseElements).
+*   **Knowledge Graph (KG) Lookup**: Instead of guessing, agents query the Neo4j Knowledge Graph (via `neo4j-mcp-server`) to retrieve accurate AWS event names and field mappings.

-**Query Generation Agent:** Uses the KG context to generate a precise SQL/Athena query.
+*   **Query Generation**: A specialized Query Engineer agent uses the KG context to generate precise SQL/Athena queries.

-**Execution Agent:** Runs the query against the CloudTrail logs.
+*   **Execution**: An Execution Agent runs these queries against the CloudTrail logs (via `data-mcp-server`).

-**Verification Agent:** Reviews results.
-If 0 results are found due to syntax, it triggers a "Self-Correction" loop.
+*   **Verification & Self-Correction**: A Triage Agent reviews the query results.
+If results are zero, noisy, or indicate syntax errors, it triggers a "Self-Correction" loop, guiding other agents to refine the hypothesis or query.

-### Architecture Diagram

-**Notes:** The LLM never accesses raw log data — it uses schema and ontology context from the Knowledge Graph; the orchestrator manages planning and verification loops.
+**Notes**: The Large Language Model (LLM) never directly accesses raw log data, ensuring data privacy.
+Instead, it operates on schema and ontology context provided by the Knowledge Graph.
+The orchestrator manages complex planning and verification loops.

 ## Mermaid Diagram (renderable)